David-P23/Cryptocurrencies/README.md

 To form potential new investment products I group the different cryptos and
 analyze the different clustering results.
 PCA and K-Means clustering were used
 to prepare the data.
 Clusters were predicted by K-means algorithms after the
-less less meaningful dimensions were removed by component analysis.
+less meaningful dimensions were removed by component analysis.

 This is visualized by the output below.